-EHV Applicant Name:

-Household without dependent children (complete one form for each adult in the household)

-Household with dependent children (complete one form for household)

-Number of persons in the household:

-This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation-

-Check only one box and complete only that section

-Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks)

-The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or camp ground.

-Description of current living situation:

-Homeless Street Ou itreach Program Name:

-This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
-Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc.

-Authorized Agency Representative Signature:
+EHV Applicant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section iving Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or camp ground.
+Description of current living situation: Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
+Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature: Date:

-Date:

-Living Situation: Emergency Shelter

-The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter as follows:

-This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory (e.g., newly established Emergency Shelter).

-Authorized Agency Representative Signature:

-Date

-Living Situation: Recently Homeless

-The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
-Loss of such assistance would result in a return to homelessness (ex.
-Households in Rapid Rehousing Programs, residents of Permanent Supportive Housing Programs participating in Moving On, etc.) Authorized Agency Representative Signature:

-This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.

-Immediately prior to entering the household's current living situation, the person(s) named above was/were residing in:

-emergency shelter OR a place unfit for human habitation

-Authorized Agency Representative Signature:
+Living Situation: Emergency Shelter The person(s) named above is/are currently living in (or, if currently in hospital or other institution immediately prior to hospital/institution admission) a supervised publicly or privately operated shelter Emergency Shelter Program Name: This emergency shelter must appear on the CoC's Housing Inventory Chart submitted as part of the Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC is established Emergency Shelter).
+Authorized Agency Representative Signature: [ Date Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for perso Loss of such assistance would result in a return to homelessness (ex.
+Households in Rapid Rehousi of Permanent Supportive Housing Programs participating in Moving On, etc.) Authorized Agency Representative Signature: This referring agency must appear on the CoC's Housing Inventory Chart submitted as part of the modern Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC Immediately prior to entering the household's current living situation, the person(s) named above waresiding in: s/were emergency shelter OR a place unfit for human habitation Authorized Agency Representative Signature:

-Date: